import dask

 ## errors due to running out of memory; total memory on the node is 64 GB

-conf <- spark_config()
+<- spark_config()

-conf$spark.driver.memory <- "8G"
+conf $spark.driver.memory <- "8G"

 conf$spark.executor.memory <- "50G"